afaur/node-explore/README.md

 # Explore
-Walks a folder providing an array of array tuples.
+Walks folder, returns array that contains the absolute filepath for each file found.

 # Test
 `npm run test`